 - Require additional hardware to connect

-- Not often industrial grade
+- Are not often industrial grade

 - Don’t create an integrated solution